 Eviction Laws & Requirements

-- Grace Period for Rent Payment: There is a five-day grace period in New York.
+- Grace Period for Rent Payment: New York has a five-day grace period.
 If the rent is more than five days late, the landlord can charge a late fee of $50 or 5% of the monthly rent amount, whichever is less.

 Before the landlord can begin the eviction process in New York, the landlord must provide notice of the non-payment of rent or lease violation.
-If the eviction is due to a non-rent related lease violation, the landlord provides a notice to quit or cure and the tenant has 10 days to correct the violation.
+If the eviction is due to a non-rent related lease violation, the landlord provides a notice to quit or cure, and the tenant has ten days to correct the violation.
 If the tenant corrects it, no further action can be taken.
-If the tenant doesn’t correct it, the landlord can then provide a notice of lease termination.
+If the tenant doesn’t correct it, the landlord can provide a lease termination notice.

 If the landlord is evicting the tenant for not paying rent, the landlord must first provide a late rent notice.
 The tenant has 14 days from the date of the notice to pay the rent.

-The landlord prepares the necessary Notice of Petition and Petition which cites why the landlord is evicting the tenant.
+The landlord prepares the necessary Notice of Petition and Petition, citing why the landlord is evicting the tenant.

 A Notice of Petition provides written notice to a tenant that a court case has been filed.
 This notice tells the tenant when and where to come to court.

-A Petition starts the legal case, and established the facts that give the landlord the right to evict their tenant(s).
+A Petition starts the legal case and establishes the facts that give the landlord the right to evict their tenant(s).

 Step 3: File the Petition and Notice of Petition

 The landlord must legally serve the tenant with the documents.
-This usually includes leaving the notice at the tenant’s door, or having a private or public process server serve the tenant with the documents.
+This usually includes leaving the notice at the tenant’s door or having a private or public process server serve the tenant with the papers.

 The burden of proof is on the landlord, meaning it’s their responsibility to prove their case at the hearing.
-However, if the tenant does not appear at the New York court hearing or provide an answer, the landlord can ask for a default judgment.
+However, the landlord can ask for a default judgment if the tenant does not appear at the New York court hearing or provide an answer.

-Once the judge signs the judgment, the landlord can then obtain a warrant for eviction.
-The sheriff posts this notice on the rental unit and the tenant has 72 hours to vacate the property.
+Once the judge signs the judgment, the landlord can obtain a warrant for eviction.
+The sheriff posts this notice on the rental unit, and the tenant has 72 hours to vacate the property.

-A marshal or sheriff may come and physically remove the tenant from the premises.
+A marshal or sheriff may physically remove the tenant from the premises.
 The landlord can also change the locks to the rental unit at that time.

 Related Court Forms

-New York offers an interactive program that provides the court forms you will need to carry out a lawful eviction.
+New York offers an interactive program that provides the court forms you need for a lawful eviction.
 You can register for a free account and then provide basic information about the landlord, tenant, the unit, and the reason for eviction.
-Written instructions can also be printed so that the landlord can follow them step-by-step.
+Written instructions can also be printed so the landlord can follow them step-by-step.

 The necessary forms automatically populate, including the rent demand, also known as a late rent notice.
-This form warns the tenant that if they don’t pay the past due rent then they’ll be evicted.
-It also informs the tenant of the months and amounts of rent that they owe and must be given to the tenant at least 14 days before the case is started.
+This form warns the tenant that they’ll be evicted if they don’t pay the past-due rent.
+It also informs the tenant of the months and amounts of rent they owe and must be given to the tenant at least 14 days before the case is started.